Understand the difference between inline and block elements

 Try-It | Sizing Images

 Open the CodeSandbox from earlier.
-Find 3 photos from Pexels and create image tags for each of them in your replit.
+Find 3 photos from Pexels and create image tags for each of them in your CodeSandbox.
 Get a mix of images that are vertical and horizontal.

 Style the photos so they appear to be the same size, and make sure they aren't squished!